-Now, with the public conversion of Democratic Party and social media elites to the social justice agenda, the movement’s authoritarian tendencies are being leveraged and scaled.
-So …… what happens next?
+With the recent public conversions of the Democratic Party, corporate broadcasters, and social media elites to the social justice faith, the movement’s authoritarian tendencies are suddenly being leveraged and scaled to a degree that many find disorienting.

 Isaac Newton taught us that for every action there’s an opposite reaction …… a law that seems to apply to politics as much as physics.
 Therefore, the credentialed class breathlessly awaits a draconian response from “the right.”
-As their thinking goes, “the left” has made their bold, riotous move in 2020, so the other shoe is bound to drop.
+As the thinking goes, “the left” has made their bold, riotous move in 2020, so the other shoe is bound to drop.
 Right?

-The citizen–empowering left is now constructing sound arguments against centralist left overreach.
-This new group’s members have been privately intense and passionate about woke’s excesses .
-Ironically, however, their public statements were initially muted.
-They know they’re in an existential fight for beliefs they hold dear.
-But their voices don’t yet reflect the full-throated confidence of a stand-alone movement.
+This previously unnoticed contingent has been privately intense and passionate about woke’s excesses for quite awhile.
+Ironically, however, the members’ public statements were initially self-muted.
+But they now know they’re in an existential fight for beliefs they hold dear and they realize that something must be done.
+Their voices don’t yet reflect the full-throated confidence of a stand-alone movement.
 That will come soon enough, though.

 The IDW was joined in quick order by signatories to the Harper’s Magazine letter on open debate.
 It was a direct response to the social justice movement’s increasing embrace of cancel culture.
-Long time free speech liberals like Jonathan Haidt, Nicholas Christakis, and John McWhorter were joined by new converts to citizism like Harry Potter author J.K.
+Long time free speech liberals like Jonathan Haidt, Nicholas Christakis, and John McWhorter were joined by new converts to citizen-based flexing, like Harry Potter author J.K.
 Rowling.

-The shift is even impacting journalism.
+The shift is also impacting journalism.
 Glenn Greenwald has advocated citizen empowerment for awhile.
 Matt Taibbi is now asserting his voice.
 And Bari Weiss defined her sharp break with the SJWs in a resignation letter to the New York Times.

-This new force won’t remain beneath the radar for long.
+This resurgent force won’t remain beneath the radar for long.
 Legacy media will soon proclaim “a civil war within liberal ideology.”
 These headlines will be titillating, but the credentialed class will continue to overlook basic structural divisions in the partisan spectrum.
 A fundamental axis has always bisected the left side of the circle, just as it has on the right ……

 When I first began to speak publicly about the political circle, a common response was, “But there’s no one in the lower quadrants.”
 Sometimes it was clarified with examples: “Ron Paul is in the lower right, and Ralph Nader is in the lower left, but they’re getting up there in age.
 Who will take their place?”

-That has shifted imperceptibly and gradually, however.
-Bret Weinstein said it concisely: “I used to believe in top down solutions.
+That orientation has shifted imperceptibly and gradually, however.
+As those government agencies found that they shared common ground with the agendas of large corporations, many liberals found themselves searching for an identity.
+Bret Weinstein summed it up concisely: “I used to believe in top down solutions.
 But I no longer think that works.”
-That shift preceded today’s rift between the social justice movement and its new adversaries.
+The shift of mindset in similar thinkers preceded today’s rift between the social justice movement and its new adversaries.